EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Related Work

-The \underline{novelty of our work} over the above studies lie on the following aspects: (i) EvadeDroid lets adversaries have a general tool to bypass different Android malware detectors as the proposed method is a problem-space evasion attack that works in the black-box setting, (ii) unlike other evasion attacks, EvadeDroid directly manipulates Android apps regardless of feature-space perturbations because its transformations do not depend on the features of the feature space, and (iii) EvadeDroid is simple and easy to implement in real-world scenarios since it is a query-efficient evasion attack that only needs the hard labels of Android apps provided by target black-box malware detectors.
-For instance, adversaries can use EvadeDroid to generate adversarial malware apps before publishing in app stores by querying cloud-based antivirus services.
+\ha{EvadeDroid addresses the limitations of existing attacks by thoroughly aiming to meet the practical demands of real-world scenarios, such as hard-label attacking in a fully ZK setting, query efficiency, and satisfaction of all problem-space constraints.} The novelty of our work, compared to the aforementioned studies, lies in the following aspects: (i) EvadeDroid provides adversaries with a general tool to bypass various Android malware detectors, as it is a problem-space evasion attack that operates in a \ha{ZK} setting \ha{without any pre-assumptions about the features and types of features employed by the target malware detectors}~(\S\ref{sec:evasion_costs}). (ii) Unlike other evasion attacks, EvadeDroid directly manipulates Android apps without relying on feature-space perturbations.
+Its transformations \ha{not only} are independent of the feature space \ha{but also adhere to problem-space constraints~(\S\ref{sec:threat_model})}. (iii) EvadeDroid is simple and easy to implement in real-world scenarios (\S\ref{sec:real_World_scenarios}) \ha{with proper transferability~(\S\ref{sec:transferable_adversarial_examples})}.
+It is a query-efficient evasion attack that only requires the hard labels of Android apps provided by target black-box malware detectors (e.g., cloud-based antivirus services)~(\S\ref{sec:evasion_costs}).